solar-wallet/solar-faq/docs/guide/07-asset-management.md

 1. Go to the relevant account and go to settings (click the “setting” icon on the top right corner on the account overview).
 2. Select "Manage Assets".
-3. Select "Add Custom Asset" on the top right corner of the window.
+3. Select "Add Custom Asset" (on desktop device) or "+ CUSTOM" (on a mobile device) on the top right corner of the window.
 4. Put in the code, issuer (issuing account public key) and limit (maximum balance to hold).
-Select "Trust Asset" to confirm.
+Select "Trust Asset" (on desktop device) or "+ TRUST" (on a mobile device) to confirm.

 ![null](/images/screen-shot-2019-02-26-at-09.37.19.png)